Need web time entry assistance? Review instructions for submitting web timesheets (and what to do if you miss the deadline).

 During the last pay period of the leave year (December 25 - January 9), leave taken is removed from the leave balance and the carryover limits are applied.
 After that, the leave accrual for the pay period is credited and available for use on the first day of the new leave year.
 This means that an employee's starting leave balance may exceed the previous year's carryover limit.

-This sickness and disability leave program provides employees supplemental or replacement income during periods of partial or total disability.
+This program provides employees supplemental or replacement income during periods of partial or total disability.

 Who Is Covered